umami-hep/umami/docs/preprocessing/preprocessing.md

 # Options for the conversion to tfrecords
 convert_to_tfrecord:
   chunk_size: 5000
-  N_Add_Vars: 4
+  N_add_vars: null

 ```
 In the last part, the path to the variable dict `var_file` and the scale dict `dict_file` is defined.
 Those values are set in the `parameters` file.
 For example, the training variables for DL1r are defined in [DL1r_Variables.yaml](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/configs/DL1r_Variables.yaml).

 Also the `outfile_name` is defined (which is also included in `parameters`).
 The `plot_name` here defines the names of the control plots which are produced in the preprocessing.

 If you want to save the samples as TFRecord files you can specify under `convert_to_tfrecord` the `chunk_size`, i.e. the number of samples to be loaded and saved per file.
+The `N_add_vars` option is needed when you want to train a conditional attention model, like Umami Cond Att or CADS.
+This is an `int` with the number of jet variables that are given to the dips-like block as conditional information.

 ??? info "TF records"